-You must bring photographic identification with you to vote in person in the May 2023 elections
+You must bring photographic identification with you to vote in person in elections

 You are now required to show photographic identification at polling stations before you can be given a ballot paper.

-This will affect all voters across the district of Winchester who vote in person or by proxy, at the next local election on Thursday 4 May 2023.
+This will affect all voters across the district of Winchester who vote in person or by proxy, at future elections.

 If you choose to vote by proxy, then the person who you have trusted to vote on your behalf will have to take their own photographic identification to be issued a ballot paper.